 Keep in mind that since the interest rate is charged weekly, you could reduce the total interest fee by paying off the loan early.
 For example, with the 52-week repayment option, you end up paying less interest per week, as compared to the 24-week option.
 So, if you choose the 52-week repayment schedule and repay the loan early, you would end up paying less money in interest fees than if you chose the 24-week schedule right away.

 3. Funding the Loan

-With Fundbox, receiving the funds is quite simple.
+Fundbox makes receiving the funds simple.
 Once your application is approved, the money will be deposited directly into your bank account.
 However, there are a few things to keep in mind during the process.

 Once you complete the loan application and approval process, you won’t automatically receive the loan.
 Before the loan funding process can begin, you need to agree to Fundbox’s Terms and Conditions.
 If you are taking some time to think about moving forward with the loan, you can expect to receive a personal email from a Fundbox customer service representative to see whether they can be of any help.
 The representative will provide you with a phone number to reach out to in case you need further clarification on what you can expect during the process.

 For example, one thing some people might not realize is that the first payment will be taken out of their bank account five days after the loan is funded.
 After that, Fundbox will automatically take their payments every week.
 So, as long as you have the money in your bank account, you don’t need to worry about repaying the loan on a weekly basis - Fundbox will take care of it.

 When paying back the loan from Fundbox, you can simply let the automatic schedule take over.
 However, you might want to select a 52-week option and pay it off early to minimize the number of interest charges.
 This way, you will end up paying a minimal amount of interest and receive a greater return on investment.

 Fundbox Customer Support